TUM-DataTagger/DataTagger-backend/README.md

 ### Setup

 To initially build and run the application, do the steps as follows:
-* Build the docker images: `docker compose build`
+* Build the Docker images: `docker compose build`
 * Run migrations: `docker compose run --rm restapi python manage.py migrate`
 * Create superuser: `docker compose run --rm restapi python manage.py createsuperuser`
 * Start containers: `docker compose up` or `docker compose start`
 * Application should be accessible by browsing [http://localhost:8000/](http://localhost:8000/) (or in case you are on Windows and you did override the docker compose file on [http://127.0.10.20:8000/](http://127.0.10.20:8000/) ).
-* On **Windows** you need to use the ip you configured in docker compose for the local port mapping.
+* On **Windows**, you need to use the IP you configured in Docker Compose for the local port mapping.

-The runserver command is directly executed by docker compose when you start the containers.
+The runserver command is directly executed by Docker Compose when you start the containers.

 ### Auto-formatter setup
 We use isort (https://github.com/pycqa/isort) and black (https://github.com/psf/black) for local auto-formatting and for linting in the CI pipeline.